thexmanxyz/network-share-reconnecter/README.md

 ![3](/screenshots/tray_issue.png)

-If you want to get rid of this tray icon and the corresponding message you can use the script files included in this [repository](https://github.com/thexmanxyz/network-share-reconnecter/tree/master/registry).
-They might also get merged to one of the next releases.
+If you want to get rid of this tray icon and the corresponding message you can try to use the `.reg` files included in this [repository](https://github.com/thexmanxyz/network-share-reconnecter/tree/master/registry).
+They might also get merged into one of the next releases.
 There is one file to apply the fix and a second one to restore the previous / original state.
 Please see also [#11](https://github.com/thexmanxyz/network-share-reconnecter/issues/11) for more approaches to fix this issue.

 ## by [thex](https://github.com/thexmanxyz)
 Copyright (c) 2019, free to use in personal and commercial software as per the [license](/LICENSE.md).